MathIsimple

 What is the relationship between different types of convergence?

-Almost sure convergence is strongest, implying convergence in probability, which in turn implies convergence in distribution.
-The reverse implications are not generally true.
-However, convergence in distribution to a constant implies convergence in probability to that constant.
+Almost sure convergence implies convergence in probability, and convergence in probability implies convergence in distribution.
+The reverse implications do not hold in general, except for special cases such as convergence in distribution to a constant.

 How do I apply Slutsky's Lemma?

-Use Slutsky's Lemma when you have one sequence converging in distribution and another converging in probability to a constant.
-You can then combine them: sums, products, and ratios all converge in distribution to the expected limits.
-This is essential for asymptotic statistics.
+Slutsky's Lemma is used when one sequence converges in distribution and another converges in probability to a constant.
+It lets you combine them through sums, products, and ratios while preserving convergence in distribution.

 What is the practical importance of limit theorems?